-|Pilgrimage Way||23 miles (37 km)||This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Site.|
+|Pilgrimage Way||23 miles (37 km)||This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Park.|

 The route starts at Barking Abbey and heads through Plaistow and Mill Meads to the Limehouse Basin.
 This section follows a cycle track for most of the way and includes a stretch along the River Lea.

-From Limehouse the route turns north through Victoria Park and Hackney Marsh to Lea Bridge where you begin a section along a series of reservoirs including West Warwick Reservoir and Lockwood Reservoir.
+From Limehouse the route turns north through Victoria Park and Hackney Marshes to Lea Bridge where you begin a section along Tottenham Marshes and the Walthamstow Reservoirs which include West Warwick Reservoir and Lockwood Reservoir.
 The final section takes you through the lovely Lee Valley Park and along the River Lee Navigation Canal to the finish point at Waltham Abbey.
 View Full Details>>

 |Pymmes Brook Trail||10 miles (16 km)||Follow the Pymmes Brook Trail through North London on this pleasant walk.
 View Full Details>>|

 |Regent's Canal||9 miles (14 km)||Follow the Regent's canal through Regent's Park and Central London on this pleasant waterside cycling and walking route.|

 Starting at the Little Venice basin in Maida Vale, you follow the canal into Regent’s Park where you will find the famous Zoo.
 You then pass through Camden, with its popular market, before continuing towards the East End.
 The route then passes the revived Mile End Park with its arts pavilion, terraced gardens and green bridge with views of Canary Wharf.
 You finish at the River Thames at Limehouse Basin.